 We ran our first webinar last week.
-Above is the 1+ hour of recorded proof and you can still interact with the event here.
+Above is the 1+ hour of recorded proof.

 I’ll provide you with an incredibly biased but insightful review of the experience — what we did wrong, which things went right, and where we’re going from here.
 But before that, here’s the basic 7 step recipe for how to host a webinar.